melusc/melusc/README.md

 # Hi there 👋

-I enjoy programming with javascript and preact.
+I enjoy programming using typescript with preact or node.

-I'm also learning java, currently.